Modular invariants for real quadratic fields and Kloosterman sums: Introduction

 Recently Ahlgren and the first author used a similar approach to study the half-integral weight Kloosterman sums associated to the multiplier system for the Dedekind eta function.
 This was used in \cite{aa-kloosterman} to improve the error bounds of \cite{lehmer-remainders,folsom-masri} for the classical formula of Hardy, Ramanujan, and Rademacher for the partition function $p(n)$.
 In particular, it was shown that the discrepancy between $p(n)$ and the first $O(\sqrt n)$ terms in the formula is at most $O(n^{-\frac 12-\frac{1}{168}+\varepsilon})$.

 The proof of Theorem~\ref{thm:main-kloo} hinges on a version of Kuznetsov's formula which relates the Kloosterman sums \eqref{eq:sk+def} to the coefficients of holomorphic cusp forms, Maass cusp forms, and Eisenstein series of half-integral weight in the plus space.
-Here we briefly define the relevant quantities and state a special case of the formula.
+One advantage of the plus space is that the Waldspurger correspondence is completely explicit on that space via \cite{kohnen-zagier} and \cite{baruch-mao}; knowledge of the exact proportionality constant in the Waldspurger correspondence is crucial for us.
+Here we briefly define the relevant quantities and state a special case of our version of the Kuznetsov formula.
 Let $\mathcal H_k^+$ (resp.~$\mathcal V_k^+$) denote an orthonormal Hecke basis for the plus space of holomorphic (resp.~Maass) cusp forms of weight $k$ for $\Gamma_0(4)$.
 For each $g\in \mathcal H_k^+$ (resp.~$u_j\in \mathcal V_k^+$) let $\rho_g(n)$ (resp.~$\rho_j(n)$) denote the suitably normalized $n$-th Fourier coefficient of $g$ (resp.~$u_j$).
 For each $j$, let $\lambda_j = \frac 14+r_j^2$ denote the Laplace eigenvalue of $u_j$.
 The full statement with detailed definitions appears in Section~\ref{sec:plus} below.

 \begin{theorem} Let $k=\pm \frac12=\lambda+\frac 12$.
 Suppose that $m,n$ are positive integers such that $(-1)^\lambda m$ and $(-1)^\lambda n$ are fundamental discriminants.
 Suppose that $\varphi:[0,\infty)\to\R$ is a smooth test function which satisfies \eqref{eq:varphi-cond}, and let $\widetilde\varphi$ and $\widehat\varphi$ denote the integral transforms in \eqref{eq:phi-tilde-def}--\eqref{eq:phi-hat-def}.
 Then